-At Christmastime, I mistakenly thought I could use store bought horseradish from a jar from the store.
+At Christmastime, I mistakenly thought I could use store-bought horseradish from a jar in the store.
 Once I looked at the ingredients I found that I would have to make my own.
 Luckily I live in Nevada, the USA where many restaurants serve Prime Rib and horseradish, so it makes finding horseradish in the local store easy.
 If you like creamy horseradish it is easy to make by mixing my horseradish with some sour cream or homemade Keto Coconut sour cream.
 So here is my recipe.
-Can be used with Mustard and Orange Horsey Sauce or for use with Keto Prime Rib.
-Indeed this recipe is gluten-free as well.
+Indeed this recipe will elevate prime rib, Elk, or Buffalo.

 Horseradish adds a unique spicy flavor to any Prime Rib or roast beef.
 In fact, many people use a small amount in place of mayonnaise or it can be added to some mayonnaise whether store-bought or homemade mayonnaise.

 Furthermore, be very careful when making fresh horseradish as it is quite pungent.
-Whatever you do don’t open up the food processor and lean into the smell.
+Whatever you do, don’t open up the food processor and lean into the smell.
 It is indeed way more pungent than even cutting an onion.
 As long as it is refrigerated it will last up to two months.
 Most importantly, it will become decrease its spiciness and pungency the longer it sits.

 Homemade Fresh Horseradish

 Secondly, cut 1 inch into disks.
-Next, place coins of horseradish, vinegar, and AKA Worcestershire Sauce in a food processor until chopped.
+Next, place coins of horseradish, vinegar, and AKA Worcestershire Sauce in a food processor.

+Continue processing until chopped.
 Lastly, allow a couple of minutes if you want strong horseradish.
-If you want a milder horseradish to add salt right away.
-Be careful this smell is strong and can cause your eyes to water worse than chopped onions.
+If you want milder horseradish, add the salt right away.
+Be careful as this smell is strong and can cause your eyes to water worse than chopped onions.
 Don’t lean over to smell it as it is very pungent.
 Makes approximately 1/4 cup and has twelve 1 teaspoon servings.